Spring Weather Rolls Into San Diego In April

 The Carlsbad Flower Fields are in full bloom and definitely an experience worth checking out!
 The 50-acre field of nothing but blossoms is covered in red, orange, yellow, green, and purple flowers.

 The fields are open daily to visitors and the admission price is $18 for adults.
-Allow yourself about an hour or two hours for your visit, depending on how long you want to stroll the fields and take pictures you take for Instagram.
+Allow yourself about an hour or two for your visit, although the time really does depend on how long you want to stroll the fields and take pictures for your Instagram.

 Anza Borrego Desert